pratikpakhale/Node-Mongo-CRUD-App/README.md

 ## Overview

-A simple Todo app built with React!
+A simple listing of Users which can be added, edited and deleted.
+Built with NodeJs and MongoDB!

 ## Live At